Google Rating (out of 5):

 Note there are biosecurity requirements for DOC campsite.

-Number of tent sites - 20 A quiet campsite on the eastern flank of the Hunter Hills.
+A quiet campsite on the eastern flank of the Hunter Hills.
 3.5 km forest walk from camp to podocarp forest remnant.

 Fires permitted in designated fire places and only if there is no fire ban.
 Check rules and fire bans before you light.